 Site 4 and 5 works will include the installation of a new, 25 m long pedestrian bridge and the construction of sanitary infrastructure protection along the creek (similar to what was done in Reach 1).
 Additionally, the watercourse will be moved away from the valley wall where mature tree loss and debris jams are of concern.
 These works will be implemented in priority areas as approval and funding allows.

 See Completed Project Phases for the Site 3 Phase 1 work which is located in Reach 2 and was completed in 2013

 Reach 5 is located north of Lawrence Avenue extending up stream to the first storm outfall draining stormwater run-off from Alderbrook Drive.
 The entire Reach 5 valley corridor is located on private properties.
 Historically, Reach 5 has experienced substantial erosion which has posed a serious risk to the sanitary trunk sewer that crosses the creek in multiple locations within the Reach.

 In December of 2015, City of Toronto conducted interim emergency works in the creek to protect an exposed portion of the sanitary trunk sewer.
 Future, planned works include channel widening and re-alignment to further protect the sanitary trunk sewer where erosion has caused degradation, undercutting, and exposure of the pipe and pipe encasement.
 In addition, debris jamming has long been an issue in this reach, posing a flooding risk to homeowners near the Lawrence Avenue culvert; the channel improvements are anticipated to relieve this issue.

-TRCA is currently in the planning stages of this work, including obtaining permits and approvals, collecting back ground data and reviewing preliminary designs.
-Implementation of works is not scheduled at this time and is pending the availability of funding.
+TRCA is currently in the planning stages of this work, including obtaining permits and approvals, collecting background data and reviewing preliminary designs.
+Implementation of works is not scheduled at this time.

 The Planning Team is located at TRCA’s Waterfront Office in Scarborough: